Sir John Fenwick, 3rd Baronet: Glorious Revolution

-He had financial problems and in 1688 he sold the rump of the family estates and Wallington Hall to Sir William Blackett for £4,000 and an annuity of £2,000 a year.
+Facing financial problems, in 1688 he sold the rump of the family estates and Wallington Hall to Sir William Blackett for £4,000 and an annuity of £2,000 a year.
 The annuity was to be paid for his lifetime and that of his wife, Mary.
-Blackett was happy with the deal as he discovered lead on the land and he became rich.
+Blackett was happy with the deal as he discovered lead on the land and became rich.